Grange line: Renewal

 These proposals were abandoned following the 2018 South Australian state election, when the incoming Marshall Government announced its intention to concentrate transit development within the city centre only.

 From 2 to 23 January 2017, both the Outer Harbor and Grange lines were closed to allow for construction of an overpass at South Road.
 During this closure, track between Woodville station and Port Road was replaced, and Albert Park station was rebuilt.

-Both lines were closed again—along with part of the Gawler line—in April, June, July, and August 2017 for works related to the Torrens Rail Junction Project.
+Both lines were closed again – along with part of the Gawler line – for four months in 2017 for works related to the Torrens Rail Junction Project.

 The entire line was again closed on 24 September 2017 and reopened on 15 January 2018.